Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

 \subsubsection{Model Utility}

 As we mentioned in Section~\ref{sec:pri}, preserving the model utility is also an important principle of federated unlearning.
-An adequate unlearning method is supposed to avoid over-remove the influence of target data.
+An adequate unlearning method is supposed to avoid over-removing the influence of target data.
 Therefore, we compare the after-unlearning model utility by evaluating the model performance on the testing set, and report the results in Table~\ref{tab:complete}.
-From it, we observe that all compared methods, i.e., Retrain, FRR, and \model{}, achieve Test Acc that is close to what was achieved before unlearning.
-Specifically, regarding Retrain as a baseline, FRR and \model{} can limit the difference between their Test Acc and that of Retrain to below 3.12\% and 2.31\% respectively, indicating that there is no significant forgetting of the non-target data.
+From it, we observe that most compared methods, i.e., Retrain, FRR, and \model{}, achieve Test Acc that is close to what was achieved before unlearning.
+Specifically, regarding Retrain as a baseline, FRR and \model{} can limit the difference between their Test Acc and that of Retrain to below 3.16\% and 2.32\% respectively, indicating that there is no significant forgetting of the non-target data.
+However, SGA and CDP show a decline in Test Acc by 29.63\% and 10.10\% respectively, indicating a significant negative impact on model utility.